 - 7.103 The District Council is committed to developing strong, proactive working relationships with public, private and voluntary sector partners operating within Newark & Sherwood.
 These partnerships, bringing together a wide range of knowledge and skills, enable joined-up thinking and collaborative work that can assist in pursuing funding and investment, and can accelerate the delivery of transformational regeneration projects and infrastructure across the whole District, helping to address economic differences and drive the prosperity that is envisioned as part of the Government's 'levelling up' agenda. - 7.104 In Newark Urban Area the District Council is pursuing a range of regeneration activities as part of its Town Investment Fund and other programmes.
-The District Council is currently commissioning a Town Centre Strategy to draw together the various strands of these programmes.
+The District Council is currently has commissioneding a Town Centre Strategy the development of a Newark Town Centre Masterplan (including a design code) to draw together the various strands of these programmes.
 NAP1 Newark Urban Area, NUA/TC/1 Newark Urban Area Newark Town Centre and DM13 provide the policy framework for these programmes and facilitate their implementation. - 7.105 The Shared Prosperity Fund and the Levelling Up Fund for the Sherwood Area provide opportunities to help regenerate locations across the District helping to meet the aims of the Area Policies in the Amended Core Strategy.